Shashankvuddagiri/tech-for-girls-registration/README.md

 ## Configuration

-Create a `config.js` file in the project root with the following content (replace the URL with your own if needed):
+Create a `config.js` file in the project root with the following content (replace the URL with your own):

 ```js
 // config.js